-- Ability to learn fire and police operations and apply proper selection methodologies to hiring practices.
+- Ability to learn fire, police, and emergency communications operations and apply proper selection methodologies to hiring practices.

 - Knowledge of mathematics and statistics; ability to apply statistics to practical situations.

-- Knowledge of the principles and best practices of human resources management.
+- Knowledge of the principles and best practices of human resources management and supervision.